 - If they don’t like your profile, long-winded emails are wasting your time.

 - You have to keep your weird factor low.
 Never forget that you are working against the bad impressions created by every weird person who has come before you (or even the good intentioned people who just come off odd like I used to!).

 - Short emails can come off as confident.
 Worded wrongly they can come off as cocky but even that is more acceptable than crazy/weird.

 Okay…So What Should I Include?

-So what do you include in this short introductory email?
-It goes without saying that in online dating a first message can have a huge affect, but what helps the most?
+So what do you include in this short, introductory email?
+As I’ve said, in online dating a first message can have a huge affect, but what helps the most?
 Here’s my short 4-point list of easy to follow ideas:

 - First, try to include something in your first email to prove you read their profile.
 Many guys out there spam the same email to every girl they find attractive; most girls catch on to this and then look for it in other emails.
 Obviously, women can be initiating emails too, so this rule applies to them as well…but I’ve never heard of women who spam like this.

 - Second, if you find something in a profile that you have in common or there is something you like about the profile, mention that area in your email (if there are multiple things you really like, just mention one).

 - Finally, I’d recommend that you ask a question in your first email.
 That might seem obvious but I’ve been surprised at how many people don’t do this.
 Often this question can be about a common interest you mention but any question is better than none.
 If you can’t think of any questions, why not ask them out on a date?
 As I’ve discussed in my thoughts on the first date, better to ask too soon than waiting too long.